 Description for innovation and state-of-the-Art

 Insist will be integrated with municipality system.
 Thus, data belonging to each bus will be retrieved from municipality system and exploited for analysis.
 Via visual-social-map sensors, data will pre-process with advanced data mining algorithms.
 The data acquired by various sensors will be contextualized and computed to extract meaningful context for local events that will increase data granularity,

+The screens from smart bus stop application are given below: